milesmcc/personal/content/portfolio/stanford.md

 weight: 1
 ---

-From September 2020 to June 2024, I've was an undergraduate at [Stanford](https://stanford.edu).
+From September 2020 to June 2024, I was an undergraduate at [Stanford](https://stanford.edu).
 I majored in [Symbolic Systems](https://symsys.stanford.edu) with an individually designed concentration in _Digital Safety, Security, and Society_.

 ### Honors and Awards